 - Get healthy together.
 Fixing a nutritious lunch or dinner can underscore the commitment to better health, as well as provide a great way to socialize.

 Evaluate and re-equip the office

 - Use an ergonomic chair or back support.
-Maintaining correct posture is much easier if the chair helps alignment, rather than hurts.
-Many office furniture manufacturers have a full line of ergonomic chairs in both traditional and non-traditional (e.g., kneeling) styles.
-See Back Support in Office Chairs.
+Maintaining correct posture is much easier if the chair aligns rather than hurts.
+Many office furniture manufacturers have a full line of ergonomic chairs in both traditional and non-traditional (e.g., kneeling or standing) styles.

-- Make sure peripheral items are easy to use.
-Office accoutrements like lighting and the position of the computer can also impact spine health.
+- Make sure peripheral items are easy to use and see.
+Office environmental factors like lighting and the position of the computer can also impact spine health.
 A mix of overhead and spot lighting eliminates eye and neck strain, and a monitor screen that is slightly lower than eye level will cut down on overarching or slouching.

 Many people who live with chronic pain or are recovering from surgery need short-term assistance.
 This is particularly true for those with back pain, who tend to suffer both physically and emotionally.
-See Managing Chronic Back Pain and Depression.
 By helping friends and family members in large and small ways we speed their recovery and show we are personally invested in their health.